 Do you have an entire day free with absolutely nothing to do but get elbow-deep in chocolate?
 Yes?
 Great!
 Let’s get started.

-I got the recipe base here just from doing a web search based on the idea, but I changed the flour mix and the method a bit.
+I got the recipe base (website no longer exists) just from doing a web search based on the idea, but I changed the flour mix and the method a bit.
 I was actually worried that there wasn’t enough flour to make it work in the original recipe, and since I was making the cake for my mother-in-law’s birthday I really couldn’t take any risks.

 So, first things first.
 Preheat the oven to 350°F (180°C) and make 3 circles in wax paper by drawing around the 9″ cake pans in pencil and then cutting the circles out.
 Grease the pans and place the wax circles at the bottom of the pan, then pour a bit of flour in and tap the pan to spread the flour around evenly, removing any excess.